jomolesk/reference-architectures/docs/virtual-machines-linux/single-vm.md

 pnp.series.prev: ./index
 cardTitle: Single VM
 ---
-# Run a Linux VM on Azure
+# Run a single Linux VM
 [!INCLUDE [header](../_includes/header.md)]

 This reference architecture shows a set of proven practices for running a Linux virtual machine (VM) on Azure.